-The Forest Preserve's paved trails are ideal for in-line skating, and many preserves offer these trails for enthusiasts of this popular activity.In-line Skating Regulations
+The Forest Preserve's paved trails are ideal for enthusiasts of the popular sport of in-line skating.

 While in-line skating, please be aware of other trail users, and exercise proper judgment for the safety of everyone.

 Travel at safe speeds and proceed at a slower pace when the trails are in heavy use.
 Slower traffic should stay to the right of the trail.
 Faster traffic should pass on the left, politely warning others of their approach from behind.